 My Favorite Driving Experience

 For this portion of the driving school, we each drove three different BMW “M” models to see how differently they handled.
-We followed an obstacle course and listened to commands from our instructor on when to accelerate, brake hard, etc. as we sped our way to the finish line.
-I have a love for a little bit of speed when the road conditions are favorable, so I was a natural at this part.
+We followed an obstacle course and listened to our instructor’s commands on when to accelerate, brake hard, etc. as we sped our way to the finish line.
+I love for a little bit of speed when the road conditions are favorable, so I was a natural at this part.
 It felt so exhilarating to be behind the wheel of cars with unbelievable dynamics and that grip the road so well.

 The cars we test drove were an M2, M5, and M850i.
 BMW’s Dynamic Stability Control (DSC) was one of the best-selling items on the cars as far as I’m concerned.
 I felt very safe while the car held to sharp curves and quick braking.